0n0w1c/electric-grid/faq.md

 The wiring rules aren’t meant to be restrictive, but intentionally guide how electric poles connect.
 A key goal is to reduce the need for manual wire disconnections.
 Building isolated electric networks using vanilla wiring can be tedious and error-prone.
-While these rules won't entirely prevent electric network short-circuits, they make them less likely.
+While these rules won't entirely prevent electric network short-circuits and cross-connections, they make them less likely.

 ---
 #### A mini How-to?